 Bear cubs head back to the wild

-New research reveals that orphaned cubs will likely avoid humans if properly rehabilitated.
+Research reveals that orphaned cubs will likely avoid humans if properly rehabilitated.

-MANY BEAR CUBS are orphaned each year in Utah.
+Many bear cubs are orphaned each year in Utah.
 Some lose their mothers to forest fires, while others are orphaned by vehicle-bear collisions or other human-related conflicts.

-If the orphaned cubs are too young to survive on their own — and the Utah Division of Wildlife Resources (UDWR) finds them before they perish — they have a good chance of surviving.
+If the orphaned cubs are too young to survive on their own — and the Utah Division of Wildlife Resources (DWR) finds them before they perish — they have a good chance of surviving.

-In the summer of 2014, six orphaned cubs were brought to a bear cub rehabilitation site in the U.S. Department of Agriculture APHIS Predator Research Station in Millville, Utah, where the UDWR research occurred.
+In the summer of 2014, six orphaned cubs were brought to a bear cub rehabilitation site in the U.S. Department of Agriculture APHIS Predator Research Station in Millville, Utah, where the DWR research occurred.

 The cubs were nourished and provided with space to romp and play for the year.
 Throughout the rehabilitation there was very little human contact to ensure the bears retained their fear of humans.